 Talk therapy is the best way to take care of your mental health involving a variety of treatments used for mental, emotional, personality, and behavior concerns.
 Talk therapy has been shown to improve emotional and psychological well-being and is linked with positive changes in the brain and body.
 By learning how to talk about your mental or emotional state in a safe space, you can learn to cope with your mental health conditions allowing you enhance your self-awareness and the way you communicate.
 This will gradually improve your personal and professional relationships improving your overall quality of life.

 All of our professionals hold a master’s degree in psychology, social work, or counseling.
-Providers include Board Certified Behavior Analysts (BCBA), Licensed Behavior Specialists (LBS), Licensed Professional Counselors (LPC), and Licensed Clinical Social Workers (LCSW).
+Providers include Licensed Professional Counselors (LPC), Licensed Clinical Social Workers (LCSW), and Licensed Psychologist (PsyD).
 Our providers will use techniques such as discussion, listening, cognitive reframing, exposure therapy, journaling, empathy, and constructive confrontation to create a trusted environment for you or your child.

 The two-talk therapy methods PITT, LLC uses are:

 What is the difference between counseling and Cognitive Behavior Therapy (CBT)?

 Counseling typically focuses on a specific issue and considered short-term treatment learning coping skills and problem-solving together.
 Cognitive Behavior Therapy (CBT) has a broader area of treatment with goals to help people learn to cope with and better manage responses to life’s stresses.

 CBT is designed to help a person understand and change patterns of behavior that create boundaries when achieving personal goals, having satisfying relationships, and feeling fulfilled.